Rey Mysterio: Teaming with Sin Cara (2012–2013)

 On April 26, 2012, WWE reported that Mysterio had been suspended for 60 days due to his second violation of the company's Talent Wellness Program policy and that his suspension would expire on June 25.
-After his return on the July 16 episode of Raw, Mysterio had two matches at SummerSlam and Night Of Champions for the Intercontinental Championship held by The Miz, but he was defeated both times.
-Since September 2012, he was paired with Sin Cara, working as a tag team.
-Despite working for 3 months, Mysterio took the decision to leave WWE when he saw no creative direction about his tag team with Sin Cara.
-The team dissolved in December since Mysterio was taking time off and Sin Cara underwent knee surgery.
-To write him off television, the storyline was that The Shield attacked them and Mysterio suffered an injury.
+After his return in July, Mysterio faced The Miz for the Intercontinental Championship at SummerSlam on August 19 and in a fatal-four-way match at Night of Champions on September 16, but lost both times.
+In September, he was paired with Sin Cara as a tag team.
+They entered into a feud with The Prime Time Players (Titus O'Neil and Darren Young), defeating them at Hell in a Cell on October 28, as well as O'Neil and Young's team at Survivor Series on November 18.
+At TLC: Tables, Ladders & Chairs on December 16, they lost to Rhodes and Damien Sandow in a tables match.
+On the following episode of SmackDown, Mysterio and Cara were written off television after being attacked by The Shield and Mysterio suffered an injury, dissolving the team.
+This was done for Mysterio to take time off and Sin Cara underwent knee surgery.
 In March, Mysterio took another leave of absence due to a legitimate knee injury, explained in storyline as an attack by Mark Henry.

 Final storylines and departure (2013–2015)

 After eight months, Mysterio returned at a WWE live event on October 17, 2013, and returned to television as part of the Spanish commentary team at Hell in a Cell on October 27.
 On the November 18 episode of Raw, Mysterio saved CM Punk and Daniel Bryan from an attack by The Wyatt Family and The Real Americans (Jack Swagger and Antonio Cesaro), which led to Mysterio being part of a 10-man elimination tag team match at Survivor Series on November 24, in which Mysterio's team lost after he was eliminated by sole survivor Roman Reigns.
 At TLC: Tables, Ladders and Chairs on December 15, Mysterio and Big Show unsuccessfully challenged Cody Rhodes and Goldust for the WWE Tag Team Championship in a fatal four-way match also involving RybAxel (Ryback and Curtis Axel) and The Real Americans.
-At WrestleMania XXX on April 6, 2014 Mysterio competed in the André the Giant Memorial Battle Royal but was eliminated by Cesaro.
+At WrestleMania XXX on April 6, 2014, Mysterio competed in the André the Giant Memorial Battle Royal, but was eliminated by Cesaro.

-On the April 7 episode of Raw, he made an appearance and lost to a returning Bad News Barrett, subsequently deciding to take time off to heal a wrist injury.
-During his hiatus, it was reported that Mysterio wanted to leave WWE, but the promotion had extended his contract without his approval.
-Mysterio did not return to WWE programming, and instead appeared in a video message at AAA's Triplemanía XXII and also visited Lucha Underground.
+On the April 7 episode of Raw, Mysterio lost to a returning Bad News Barrett.
+He subsequently decided to take time off to heal a wrist injury.
+During his hiatus, it was reported that Mysterio wanted to leave WWE, but WWE had extended his contract without his approval.
+He did not return to WWE programming, and instead appeared in a video message at AAA's Triplemanía XXII and also visited Lucha Underground.
 On February 26, 2015, WWE officially announced that Mysterio's WWE contract had expired, ending his nearly 13-year tenure with the company.